-In April 2020, WLASS entered into an agreement with iXblue Pty Ltd to complete a LiDAR (Light detection and Ranging) survey throughout the Waikato region.
+In April 2020, CoLab entered into an agreement with iXblue Pty Ltd to complete a LiDAR (Light detection and Ranging) survey throughout the Waikato region.

 The latest LiDAR technology is being used to collect earth surface data to create highly detailed 3D maps and models of the landscape.

-Waikato Local Authority Shared Services (WLASS), on behalf of the 10 councils, has secured funding of $1.4 million from the Provincial Growth Fund (PGF) and approximately $133,000 third party funding for the region.
-WLASS will be running the project which is part of a national LiDAR programme coordinated by Land Information New Zealand (LINZ).
+CoLab on behalf of the 10 councils, has secured funding of $1.4 million from the Provincial Growth Fund (PGF) and approximately $133,000 third party funding for the region.
+CoLab will be running the project which is part of a national LiDAR programme coordinated by Land Information New Zealand (LINZ).

 The councils involved in the initiative are Waikato Regional Council and Hauraki, Matamata-Piako, Ōtorohanga, South Waikato, Taupō, Thames-Coromandel, Waikato, Waipā and Waitomo district councils.